 A required column

+Cueballs in code and text

-As you can see a migration class contains 2 class methods one that is to be executed in when the migrations are upgraded with name up #1.
+As you can see, a migration class contains 2 class methods one that is to be executed in when the migrations are upgraded with name up #1.
 The other method gets executed when you downgrade the database schema and is called down #2.
 The downward migration in this case only contains the code to drop the statuses table in the database.
 The upward migration is far more interesting in this case.

 The upward migration defines the statement to create the statuses table.
 The create_table method is passed a block with the table definition as argument #3.
 We then go on defining all the columns we’re going to need.
 The column that defines the text column is a required column, otherwise a status update wouldn’t make much sense.

-Before we move on to implementing the code necessary for the model we’re going to do something that goes against the iterative style of development you would normally use ruby and generate another migration to add the extra columns to the user model.
-We do it this way because that works better in the structure of this chapter.The user model does have more columns than the default ones that get generated by the restful authentication generator.
-To add those we’re going to create another migration called add_columns_to_user and we do that by executing the command ir script/generate migration add_columns_to_user.
+Before we move on to implementing the code necessary for the model, we’re going to do something that goes against the iterative style of development you would normally use with ruby and generate another migration to add the extra columns to the user model.
+We do it this way because that works better in the structure of this chapter.

+Updating the users table with more columns

+The user model does have more columns than the default ones that get generated by the restful authentication generator.
+To add those, we’re going to create another migration called add_columns_to_user and we do that by executing the command ir script/generate migration add_columns_to_user.
 That will generate a migration file, which we’ll complete with the remaining columns, shown in bold in listing 7.5.

 Listing 7.5 Adding columns to the users table